toadlyBroodle/spam-bot-3000/README.md

 # twatBot
 A python command-line bot for automating promotion on social media.
-Scrape social media with custom queries and promote your product to all relevant results with a single command. <b>Use at your own risk:</b> depending on how specific your custom queries are, you could find yourself banned from associated social media sites very quickly ;)
+Scrape social media with custom queries and promote your product to all relevant results with a single command. <b>Use at your own risk:</b> depending on how specific your custom queries are, your bot could find itself banned from associated social media sites very quickly ;)

 ## features
 - Twitter